perlahjartardottir/Fraunhofer/README.md

 1. Go to the server computer
 2. Open Sublime Text 2
 3. Find the source code.
-At the time writing the code is stored on ```CCL/Shared/Freyr Friðfinnsson```
+At the time writing the code is stored on ```CCL/Shared/Perla Osk Hjartardottir```
 4. Drag the folder called ```Fraunhofer``` in to Sublime Text 2
 	- <strong>Now you should have access to every single line of code in the project so make sure to not change anything else!</strong>
 5. Press <code>&#8984;-Shift-f</code> to search all the files for the text you want to change